UQ-RCC/hpc-docs/guides/OnDemand-Guide.md

 Please read the [Conda on Bunya Guide](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/conda-environment.md) to set up your conda environment.

 * **Jupyter** will launch a Jupyter notebook or Lab on a compute node.
 User will need to request appropriate resources.
-* **GPU-Accelerated Desktop** will launch an accelerated interactive desktop session on a L40 NVIDIA compute node.
+* **GPU-Accelerated Desktop** will launch an accelerated interactive desktop session on an A16, L40 or L40s NVIDIA compute node.
 * **Desktop** will launch an interactive desktop on one of Bunya's compute nodes.
 Users can select from preset flavours with different cores and memory.
 Users can request a custom running time and add GPU to any of the preset flavours.
 The flavours are<br>
 *Mini*: 2 cores (4 cpu threads), 8 GB of RAM<br>
 *Standard*: 4 cores (8 cpu threads), 32 GB of RAM<br>